LGBT flag

 LGBT-specific staff training

 Lack of cultural competency among staff is another source of distress for LGBT seniors.
-It’s fairly common for LGBT to suffer discrimination at the hands of housing staff.
-This may include staff refusing to accept a partner’s medical power of attorney, making snide remarks about a same-sex partner visit or not accepting an individual’s preferred name/pronoun.
+It’s fairly common for LGBT seniors to suffer discrimination at the hands of housing staff.
+This may include staff refusing to accept a partner’s medical power of attorney, making snide remarks about a same-sex partner visit, or not accepting an individual’s preferred name and/or pronoun.

-Having LGBT-specific staff training is essential for seniors to feel at home.
-With it, they don’t have to worry about receiving fair and kind treatment from staff members.
-The idea behind cultural competency is to educate and train staff, so that they’re able to care for LGBT seniors with information and empathy.
+Having LGBT-specific staff training is essential for seniors to feel at home so they don’t have to worry about receiving fair and kind treatment from staff members.
+The idea behind cultural competency is to educate and train staff so that they’re able to care for LGBT seniors with compassion.

 SAGE (Services and Advocacy for LGBT Elders) is an advocacy group that offers training on LGBT-specific cultural competency.
 It’s a key aspect of the facility experience for these seniors.
-In fact, studies show that 88 percent of LGBT seniors want long-term care facilities that are culturally competent.
+Studies show that 88% of LGBT seniors want long-term care facilities that are culturally competent.

 LGBT non-discrimination policies